fabiorevuelta/chaea3s/README.md

 In the previous github link, you can also find the Excel document that the students must fulfill.
+Moreover,
+an example of the output report CHAEA_learning_styles_summary_report that is generated is also included
+(in docx and pdf formats).

 In any case, in order to use CHAEA3S package, the students must first  fulfill the CHAEA questionnaires.